acentswap/docs2-wiki/products/coming-soon/new-cake-pool/flexible-staking.md

 ![Note that actual APY values will vary](../../../.gitbook/assets/cake-pool-enabled1-small.png)

 6\.
-For Flexible Staking simply press **Flexible**, which will present a new window, enter the amount of CAKE you wish to stake, click **Confirm** and confirm the transaction in your wallet.
+For Flexible Staking simply press **Flexible**, which will present a new window, enter the amount of ADE you wish to stake, click **Confirm** and confirm the transaction in your wallet.

 ![](../../../.gitbook/assets/cake-pool-flex-deposit.png)

-Want to convert your flexible staking to fixed-term staking to earn more CAKE?
-Simply click **Convert to Lock** and choose how long you want to lock your CAKE.
+Want to convert your flexible staking to fixed-term staking to earn more ADE?
+Simply click **Convert to Lock** and choose how long you want to lock your ADE.

 ![Note that actual APY values will vary](../../../.gitbook/assets/cake-pool-flex-convert.png) ![](../../../.gitbook/assets/cake-pool-convert-lock.png)